Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Detection

 \subsubsection{Deep Underground Neutrino Experiment}

-The DUNE (\textit{Deep Underground Neutrino Experiment}) experiment will consist of two neutrino experiment, the first one placed near to Fermi National Laboratory Acceleration Facility in Illinois, USA (short-baseline program) while the second one will be built within the SURF facilities in South Dakota (long-baseline program).
-Altogether DUNE will have a fiducial mass of 40 kton of liquid argon, within four cryostats adapted with Liquid Argon Time Projection Chambers (LArTPCs) and analogously to its counterpart (HK) it is expected to start operating as of the second half of the next decade.
-Their main focus will be the studies of accelerator neutrinos and the measure of its mixing parameters, but also it will perform studies in the detection of astrophysical neutrinos and the search for proton decay \citep{acc16}.\\
+The DUNE (\textit{Deep Underground Neutrino Experiment}) experiment will consist of two neutrino experiments, the first one placed near to Fermi National Laboratory Acceleration Facility in Illinois, USA (short-baseline program).
+In contrast, the second one will be built within the SURF facilities in South Dakota (long-baseline program).
+Altogether DUNE will have a fiducial mass of 40 kton of liquid argon, within four cryostats adapted with Liquid Argon Time Projection Chambers (LArTPCs) and analogously to its counterpart (HK) it is expected to start operating at the end of this decade.
+Their primary focus will be the studies of accelerator neutrinos and the measure of its mixing parameters.
+However, it will also perform studies to detect astrophysical neutrinos and the search for proton decay \citep{acc16}.